Find short term and instalment loans from £100 to £2000

 Sandy Instalment Loans is a loan broker not a direct lender.
 We never charge you for the service we provide or take money from your account.

-Many of the loan providers on our loans panel will utilise the Continuous Payment Authority to continue to attempt payment from your card consistent with the powers in the credit agreement.
+Many of the loan providers on our loans panel will utilise the Continuous Payment Authority which means they will continue to attempt payment from your card consistent with the powers in the credit agreement.
 They should provide you with detailed information regarding this.

 Some of the loan providers on our panel do charge an up-front fee for the service they provide, so make sure you read the information carefully before you proceed.
 You will have the opportunity of declining any loan offer provided.